 Phase two will see NSW Health integrate NSW Health’s Violence, Abuse and Neglect services with the broader health system and with interagency partners, particularly priority health areas such as mental health, drug and alcohol, maternity, child and family health, youth health and paediatrics.
 It will continue work with interagency partners to update or develop policies, procedures, guidelines and protocols for joint or multi-agency responses across the spectrum of violence, abuse and neglect.

-NSW Health will evaluate the IPARVAN Framework.
-The evaluation has commenced and will be done over a five to six year period, in the following stages:
+NSW Health is also undertaking an Evaluation of the IPARVAN Framework.
+The evaluation has commenced and will be done over a five to six-year period, in the following stages:

 - Stage one will focus on the implementation process of the framework and short-term outcomes at 18 to 24 months post implementation.

 - Stage two will focus on the medium and longer-term outcomes associated with the framework, taking into account a range of concurrent initiatives and reforms at four to five years.

 - Stage three will focus on the economic benefit of the framework at five to six years.

 NSW Health will use the analysis to help decision makers determine best value for future investment.

 What difference will we make?

-The Violence, Abuse and Neglect Redesign Program will enhance NSW Health services’ capacity to prevent and respond to violence, abuse and neglect.
+The VAN Redesign Program will enhance NSW Health services’ capacity to prevent and respond to violence, abuse and neglect.